peterszerzo/elm-cms/README.md

+DEPRECATED - this library is not maintained.
+CMS' are pretty hard to abstract in a way that caters to the needs of a realistic UX and infrastructure needs, even simple ones - therefore I am finding it unrealistic that I can pull it off with such a simple system.
+Fun attempt though :).

 # elm-cms

 A small but sturdy content management dashboard that lets you make some records with wildly custom structure and validation.
 Make it into a Markdown editor, or a Yaml one.
 Upload some images.
 Rest your data in Elm's trusted hands.